 Every student receives time in religious instruction.
 Kinder students participate in the Catechesis of the Good Shepherd (as part of their Montessori education).
 1st - 6th grade students use the Blest Are We Faith in Action series by RCL Benzinger while Junior High students use the We Live Our Faith program by Sadlier as their primary textbooks.
 All religion classes are taught according to Diocesan guidelines for curriculum content in addition to their primary text.
-Students in grades 4-8 also incorporate RCL Benzinger's Family Life supplements, a sexuality catechesis program that focuses on the relational, moral and religious dimensions of human friendship, love and sexuality, as well as the physical and emotional changes occurring in the transition from childhood to adolescence.
+Students in grades 4-7 also incorporate RCL Benzinger's Family Life supplements, while 8th grade uses Theology of the Body for Teens (Middle School Edition), sexuality catechesis programs that focuses on the relational, moral and religious dimensions of human friendship, love and sexuality, as well as the physical and emotional changes occurring in the transition from childhood to adolescence.
 Traditional Catholic prayers and liturgical prayers are learned and re-taught every year, while orthodox Catholic doctrine is reinforced in age-appropriate ways each year at OLSS.

 Religion Teacher Formation